Mikkel Kessler: Comeback

-Kessler vs. Bouadla

-Mikkel Kessler suddenly announced his comeback, and fought against Mehdi Bouadla and scored victory by TKO.
-Mikkel claimed that if he had lost this fight he would retire.
-He was scheduled to fight against Robert Stieglitz in Copenhagen, Denmark at Parken Stadium, but the fight was cancelled due to a hand injury Kessler sustained in training.

 Light heavyweight

 Kessler vs. Green

 In 2012, Kessler moved up in weight class to light heavyweight.
 In May 2012, he fought Allan Green for the vacant WBC Silver Light Heavyweight title.
 Kessler won via knockout in the fourth round, after getting dropped by a hard right hand in the first round.

 Return to super middleweight

 Kessler vs. Magee

-Late in 2012, Kessler went up against Brian Magee of Northern Ireland for the WBA Super middleweight title.
+Late in 2012, Kessler went up against Brian Magee of Northern Ireland for the WBA (Regular) super middleweight title.
 Two times in the 2nd round Brian Magee went to the floor after hard bodyshots from Kessler, and 24 seconds in the third round it was all over, when Kessler landed another hard bodyshot to Brian Magee.

 Kessler vs. Froch II

 On 15 January 2013, it was announced that a rematch between Mikkel Kessler and Carl Froch was going to take place on 25 May 2013 at The O2 Arena in London.
-There will be two belts on the line, Kessler's WBA- and Froch's IBF title.
+There will be two belts on the line, Kessler's WBA (Regular) and Froch's IBF title.
 Kessler won the last showdown between the two boxers, in Herning, Denmark.
 That time Froch was an undefeated WBC title holder, and they were both fighting in the Super Six World Boxing Classic.
 The faced each other at stage 2, after Kessler lost his first fight against Andre Ward, and Froch won a close fought contest against Andre Dirrell.

 Froch defeated Kessler by unanimous decision on 25 May 2013, by 118-110 116-112 115-113 as he controlled Kessler with his jab for large parts of the fight.
 Kessler caught Froch with a big right hand in the 11th round to wobble him, but it was too late in the fight.